 - SAS Business Intelligence is very expensive.

 - There is a steep learning curve to be proficient at using SAS Business Intelligence, even for people experienced with BASE SAS.

 A contemporary tool for data exploration and visualization is Apache Superset.
 It is a big data handling open-source software application tool.

 The recent version is 2.4.5 and 3.0.0 is in preview.

 - With the help of Superset, various users may be given access to different levels of data.

 - Any database or data source that uses structured query language (SQL) may be connected to using Apache Superset and have its data integrated.

-- Superset provides a large selection of detailed visualisation models.
-You can create unique visuals and then import them into Superset using the visualisation plug-in.
+- Superset provides a large selection of detailed visualization models.
+You can create unique visuals and then import them into Superset using the visualization plug-in.

 - Interactive dashboards from Apache Superset make retrieving and viewing data simple.

 Apache Superset is an open-source software application that one can modify to suit a company’s needs.
 It is among the few data analysis tools available to handle big data.